MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-update-channels.md

 4. Deploy the configuration file using your standard processes.

-After policy has been applied, the Office Automatic Update 2.0 task must run.
-After that task runs, it detects the updated policy and updates the assigned channel.
+After ODT has executed, the Office Automatic Update 2.0 task must run.
+The task will detect change and update channel.
 After the task runs again, it detects the new assigned channel and Office updates to a new build from that channel.
 The Office user interface on the client device will not show the updated channel until a build of Office from the new channel is installed.

 ### Example